nathaniel-o/uc_ensemble/nso/anTODOS.md

 - [ ] Search should consider image tags ?
 Import to post tags instead complicate logic ?

-- [ ] SP & AU Pop-outs need review.
 - [ ] Carousel : correct # of slides ?
 (Just hid counter for now)
-- [ ] Carousel X button sometimes doesn't work

 - [ ] Blood and Sand Riff aspect Ratio AU
-- [ ] SO & SP - review Pop-Out Text Colors.
+- [ ] AU & SO & SP - review Pop-Out Text Colors.

+- [ ] See More button @ Carousel shows FILTERED gallery (search.html)
-- [ ] Not filtered carousel from pop-out  . ?
+- [ ] Search Carousel gives filtered drinks .. tests good ?
+- [ ] Filtered Gallery= is Category only
+- [ ] Gallery is private.
+"See full gallery?" not an option

 #31 OCTOBER 25